docpad/docpad/README.md

 ## Quick Start

+Once you've installed, you can get started with a brand new spunky functional website in a matter of minutes, by just running:

 ``` bash
 mkdir my-new-website
 cd my-new-website
 docpad run
 ```

 This will create your website, watch for changes, and launch the DocPad server.
-It will also ask you if you would like to base your website on an [already existing one](https://github.com/bevry/docpad/wiki/Skeletons "DocPad allows people to share their existing websites as skeletons, to help bootstrap your next website.
-You can discover a listing of them here.") to help you get started even quicker.
+It will ask you if you would like to base your website from an [already existing one](https://github.com/bevry/docpad/wiki/Skeletons "DocPad allows people to share their existing websites as skeletons, to help bootstrap your next website.
+You can discover a listing of them here.") to started even quicker.

+Once it's done, simply go to [http://localhost:9778/](http://localhost:9778/) to view your new website :) or when your website uses a different port, go to the url that `docpad run` mentions